What’s the difference between spider veins and varicose veins?

 Spider veins and varicose veins are both abnormal and dilated blood vessels usually found in the legs.
 They are caused when the walls and valves of the legs veins weaken, causing blood to pool in the veins.
 This increased volume of blood in the veins enlarges them, ending with visible bluish or red veins appearing.

-Either type of vein problem is typical in adults–half of those 50 years old and over are affected by varicose veins.
-Your risk of developing varicose or spider veins is based on several factors such as family history, age, gender, lifestyle, among others.
+Either type of vein problem is typical in adults–half of those 50 years old and over are affected by varicose veins; most of them (but not all) being found in women.
+Your risk of developing varicose or spider veins is based on several factors such as family history, age, gender, and lifestyle, among others.

 It’s important to clarify that although someone can have both spider veins and varicose veins, spider veins don’t always become varicose veins.

-One of the main differences between spider veins and varicose veins is that spider veins appear to be smaller in size and superficial.
+One of the main differences between spider veins and varicose veins is that spider veins appear to be smaller in size (typically less than 1mm in diameter) and superficial.
 These veins twist and turn and can have a blue, purple, or green color.
 Since they are more superficial, they are not painful.
 Spider veins usually can be found on the legs, chest, and face.

-In contrast, varicose veins appear swollen, twisted, and raised.
+In contrast, varicose veins appear swollen, twisted, and raised above the skin.
 They are also often dark blue in color and can be very painful.
 Varicose veins typically develop in the legs and can be seen through the skin.

 Treatment for spider veins is also generally considered to be cosmetic in nature while treatment for varicose veins is more intensive.
 If left untreated, varicose veins can lead to serious issues including spontaneous bleeding, thick and discolored skin, sores that fail to heal, and blood clots.